 Air quality meters are increasingly commonplace in modern society, and in part, this was linked to the COVID pandemic, which bought attention to air-borne particles, including contagious viruses.

-In this useful article, we will be explaining what air quality meters and air quality monitors are, how they work, what they measure and will show a real demonstration (using fire and smoke) to demonstrate how effective they can be, the highlights of which are in this video:
+In this informative article, we will be explaining what air quality meters and air quality monitors are, how they work, what they measure and will show a real demonstration (using fire and smoke) to demonstrate how effective they can be, the highlights of which are summarised in this video:

 We will discuss the air quality monitor results from this test looking at blowing out a tealight candle and striking a match in more detail later.
 Before that, did you know?…